 We know that there are many great camps to choose from, and are very happy that STSR is your choice.
-We hope you are as excited as we are about changes occurring right now at your camp, such as AC in the Dining Hall, the remodeled campsite latrines across camp to have private stalls and warm water showers, Central Showers remodel that's in progress, FUN evening programs, an increase in older counselors on staff, more supplies in the program areas, and upgrades to the inventory at the Trading Post.
-Your camp fees will help us to be able to continue to improve your camp!
+We hope you are as excited as we are about changes occurring right now at your camp, such as AC in the Dining Hall and Remodeled Bathrooms, the remodeled campsite latrines across camp to have private stalls and Tankless hot water showers, FUN evening programs, an increase in older counselors on staff, more supplies in the program areas, and upgrades to the inventory at the Trading Post.
+Your camp fees will help us to be able to continue to improve your camp.
+Our newest approved project => Cub Bouldering wall coming soon!

 Thank you in advance for placing your trust in your growing Spanish Trail Scout Reservation.
 Leaders and Parents, please share this packet with all the Cub, Webelos, and AOL Scouts interested in attending Resident Camp.
 You never know what kind of positive effect the outdoor camping experience can have on youth today.
 Let us know if we can be of further service and assistance.
-Make sure your Pack registers you online at: https://scoutingevent.com/773-cubresident2024 (The registration is setup for a Pack to register all of it's interested Cubs and Families in one registration)
+Make sure your Pack registers you online at: https://scoutingevent.com/773-cubresident2025 (The registration is setup for a Pack to register all of it's interested Cubs and Families in one registration)